-The following table EU CCR7 shows the development of RWA by main driver of credit counterparty risk according to the internal model method (IMM) in the fourth quarter of 2021 in accordance with Article 438 h) CRR.
-The significant increase in RWA is mainly due to model updates.
-The significant decrease in RWA is mainly due to the decline in residual terms and the reduction of exposures.
-In addition, there was a decline due to fluctuations in the exchange rate.
+The following table EU CCR7 shows the development of RWA by main driver of credit counterparty risk according to the internal model method (IMM) in the fourth quarter of 2022 in accordance with Article 438 h) CRR.
+The main driver of the decline in RWA from CCR exposures in the fourth quarter of 2022 was the rise in the US dollar.
+The decline in RWA was partly offset by the change of approach from the IRBA to the KSA in the context of the implementation of the New Model Strategy.